bazel-contrib/SIG-rules-authors/go-tutorial.md

 So now we have the capabilty for bazel to:

-- Build an object tree for the project
+- Build an object graph for the project
 - Various rules are defined that impact the object tree
 - go_rules and gazelle define various rules
 - the bazel object tree includes go_libary rules
 - external depencies are defined in go_repository rules
 - deps are passed into go_libary rules

-All of this and more allows for
+All of these definitions create an dependency graph that allows bazel to run:

 ```
 $ bazelisk build //...

 ```

-Where bazel will download and cache all dependencies including but not limited to
+We the command is executed, bazel will download and cache all dependencies including but not limited to:

 - The defined GoLang compiler and libaries
 - The defined rules sets
 - build the go binary that is defined the in root of the project.

+Downloading and caching the above components is part of bazel providing hermetic and deterministic builds.
+All of the downloaded components are checked against a SHA that verifies the checksum of the downloaded file(s).

 Next we will make some code changes and introduce some internal code dependencies.